dawnlabs/tacklebox/README.md

 ### CopyButton
 > `render-prop` container

-Button that copies to clipboard and handles interval to display copy text
+Button that copies to clipboard and handles interval to display copy text.
+**Note**: you must render a `<button>` in order to copy the text.

 ##### Example
 ```javascript